 Notes: Edisto Beach has grown 15% during the last decade.
 Home prices have increased 20% since a year ago.
 The town has just one road in and out.
-Charleston is about 50 miles away and where many people go to shop.
-Racial diversity is minimal.
+Charleston is about 50 miles away and is where many people go to shop.

 Recommended as a Retirement Spot?
 Yes, although it is a remote place.

 South Carolina is nicknamed the Palmetto State and its motto is "Dum spiro spero," which is Latin for "While I Breath, I Hope."
 It is 40th in size in the United States and was the eighth state to be admitted to the Union on May 23, 1788.
 The largest city and state capital is Columbia.

 Formerly known as the Province of South Carolina, the area was also one of the 13 Colonies that declared its independence during the American Revolution.
 The state was the first to secede from the Union and was the first and founding state of the Confederate States of America.

 South Carolina is in what is considered the Deep South and is bordered by the states of Georgia on the south and North Carolina on the north.

 The state does not host any major professional sport franchises.
 However, the Carolina Panthers and the Carolina Hurricanes actually represent both North Carolina and South Carolina.